Author: Jared Millson

 A cabal of Satan-worshiping pedophiles running a global child sex-trafficking ring is plotting against Donald Trump, who is battling them.

-Each of these claims have been denounced as a “conspiracy theory.”
+Each of these claims has been denounced as a “conspiracy theory.”
 But what are conspiracy theories?
 Should we ever accept one?
 If so, when?
 This essay offers initial answers to these questions.

 1. Defining Conspiracy Theories